Keynote Speakers

 Joanna Rączaszek-Leonardi

-Joanna Rączaszek-Leonardi talk will regard:
+Joanna Rączaszek-Leonardi talk will be about:

 Can we Begin with Context?